John PercevalAll That We Are

 John Perceval, Angel with Trumpet 1961, glazed earthenware, Art Gallery of New South Wales, Sydney, purchased with funds provided by the Mollie Douglas Bequest 2020 © John Perceval/Licensed by Copyright Agency, Australia 2026

-This exhibition surveys three decades of the remarkable achievements of the maverick Australian artist John Perceval, a central figure in the creative circle associated with John and Sunday Reed at Heide and a significant contributor to the evolution of modernist art in Melbourne.
+This exhibition surveys the first twenty-five years of the career of John de Burgh Perceval (1923–2000), a maverick figure in the creative circle associated with John and Sunday Reed at Heide and an important contributor to the evolution of modernist art in Melbourne.

 Included with museum admission